 And when you drive, we want to pay attention to the car.
 Imagine the seller sits next to your driver seat and starts talking or turns the radio.
 He might try to help, or it may be a distraction tactic.

 Some cars start having issues after accumulating 150,000 miles.
 Others can drive for 300K+ and still look like new.
 So before you look at the mileage, know how reliable your model is.

-That doesn’t mean you shouldn’t buy unreliable vehicles.
+That doesn’t mean you shouldn’t buy unreliable vehicles if you have a reason for buying such a model.
 But on negotiation, you can use it to your advantage:

 “The price seems reasonable at first.
 But this model is known for giving lots of repair issues after X miles/years of use.
 So a lower price would be fair.”